apache/arrow/docs/source/cpp/compute.rst

 +--------------------+------------+-------------------+---------------+----------------------------+-------+

 * \(1) Outputs the number of the day of the week.
-By default week begins on Monday represented by 0 and ends on Sunday represented by 6. :member:`DayOfWeekOptions::week_start` can be used to set the starting day of the week using ISO convention (Monday=1, Sunday=7).
-Day numbering can start with 0 or 1 using :member:`DayOfWeekOptions::count_from_zero` parameter.
+By default week begins on Monday represented by 0 and ends on Sunday represented by 6.
+Day numbering can start with 0 or 1 based on :member:`DayOfWeekOptions::count_from_zero` parameter. :member:`DayOfWeekOptions::week_start` can be used to set the starting day of the week using ISO convention (Monday=1, Sunday=7).
+  :member:`DayOfWeekOptions::week_start` parameter is not affected by :member:`DayOfWeekOptions::count_from_zero`.

 * \(2) First ISO week has the majority (4 or more) of it's days in January.
 ISO year starts with the first ISO week.
 ISO week starts on Monday.